Mgsignorelli/cookbook/README.md

 - Recipe Search
 - Voting system
 - Non admin user can Read
-- Admin can Create, Edit and Delete
+- Admin can Create, Edit and Delete allergies, ingredients,recipes and categories
 - Admin can associate an Allergy to an Ingredient